Day 31 ~ May Is For Metta 2020: Celebrating Our Journey of Lovingkindness and Compassion

 “Our fundamental question was, ‘Can compassion be trained and learned in adults?
 Can we become more caring if we practice that mindset?
 Our evidence points to yes… It’s kind of like weight training.
 Using this systematic approach, we found that people can actually build up their compassion ‘muscle’ and respond to others’ suffering with care and a desire to help.”

-One of the aspects that was noted was that loving-kindness practice actually helps people to regulate their emotions in a new way.
+One of the aspects that was noted was that lovingkindness practice actually helps people to regulate their emotions in a new way.
 In the research, this was reflected by certain changes in the brain and in the ability to respond in a more compassionate way.
-Part of this has to do with what we have learned from our practice alone – that as we deepen in our ability to experience loving-kindness and compassion, we become more able to hold the space for other’s suffering as well as for the uncomfortable feelings that arise within ourselves.
+Part of this has to do with what we have learned from our practice alone – that as we deepen in our ability to experience lovingkindness and compassion, we become more able to hold the space for other’s suffering as well as for the uncomfortable feelings that arise within ourselves.
 This is often where might have had the tendency to turn away or close our hearts.
 Thanks to Metta, we have the ability to open and to transform in each and every moment.
-How beautiful!
+And, that is something that is very needed in our world today!

-If you’d like to learn more about research loving-kindness and other explorations in meditation, visit UW’s Center For Investigating Healthy Minds.
+If you’d like to learn more about research lovingkindness and other explorations in meditation, visit UW’s Center For Investigating Healthy Minds.
+Also, another good article is “18 Science-Based Reasons to Try Lovingkindness Meditation by Dr. Emma Seppala, Science Director for the Stanford Compassion Center.

 Do your foundational practices.
 As you begin your practice today, take a few moments to reflect on any changes you may have experienced since you began May is for Metta.
 How has your ability to connect with and generate the qualities of loving-kindness and compassion evolved?
 Spend some time in your circle of loving beings or imagining a time you were held in unconditional love.
 Really allow yourself to feel those energies enveloping you.
 When you feel ready, repeat the phrases for yourself: